Cluster munition: Russian invasion of Ukraine, 2022

-populated areas, causing in civilian casualties and other damage.
+populated areas, resulting in civilian casualties and other damage.

 On 24 February 2022, a Russian 9M79-series Tochka ballistic missile with a 9N123 cluster munition warhead containing 50 9N24 fragmentation submunitions impacted outside a hospital in Vuhledar in Donetsk Oblast, Ukraine.
 The attack killed four civilians and wounded ten.
 Further use of cluster munitions, such as the Uragan 9M27K and BM-30 Smerch 9M55K cluster rockets, is being investigated by Bellingcat through a public appeal for evidence on Twitter.
 According to HRW and Amnesty International, Russian troops used cluster munition during an attack on the city of Okhtyrka on the morning of 25 February 2022.
-A 220mm Uragan rocket dropped cluster munitions on a kindergarten in the town.
+A 220 mm Uragan rocket dropped cluster munitions on a kindergarten in the town.
 As a result of that, people were killed, including a child.
 The same day, non-precision guided missiles bearing cluster munitions were deployed against Kharkiv, killing at least nine civilians and injuring 37.

 The United Nations High Commissioner for Human Rights announced on 30 March 2022 that they had credible reports indicating that Russian armed forces had used cluster munitions in populated areas of Ukraine at least 24 times since the start of the conflict on 24 February.

-Ukrainian forces reportedly also fired cluster munition rockets on one occasion.
-According to representatives of the self-proclaimed Donetsk People's Republic and the Russian Federation, Ukrainian armed forces launched a Tochka-U missile around 11 a.m. on 14 March 2022, equipped with cluster sub-munitions.
-They said it was intercepted over the centre of Donetsk and several of its cluster sub-munitions killed 20 civilians and injured 33 to 37.
+In early March 2022, The New York Times reported the first use of a cluster munition by Ukrainian troops during the invasion near Husarivka farm.
+It landed close to the Russian army's headquarters.
+According to the report, nobody died in that strike.

+On 14 March 2022, an attack with a Tochka-U missile equipped with cluster sub-munitions was reported in the city of Donetsk.
 HRMMU confirmed at least 15 civilian deaths, and 36 injured in this incident, and at the time of its report was working to corroborate other alleged casualties and whether they were caused by cluster sub-munitions.

-On 7 December it was revealed that Ukraine is seeking access to US stockpiles of cluster munitions, due to a shortage of ammunition for HIMARS type and 155 mm artillery systems.
-The US has stockpiled its cluster munitions and the US is considering the Ukrainian request.
-Ukraine claims it will give them an edge over Russian artillery, as well as preventing depletion of other US and Western stocks.
+On 7 December 2022, it was revealed that Ukraine was seeking access to US stockpiles of cluster munitions, due to a shortage of ammunition for HIMARS type and 155 mm artillery systems.
+The US has stockpiled its cluster munitions and had been considering the Ukrainian request.
+Ukraine claimed it would give them an edge over Russian artillery, as well as preventing depletion of other US and Western stocks.